arboria-tech/calendar-api-serverless/README.md

 # Google Calendar Integration Solution via AWS Lambda

 This solution enables integration between an application and **Google Calendar** using the **OAuth 2.0** service for authentication.
-Through **AWS Lambda** functions and **API Gateway**, users can authenticate with Google, grant access permissions to their Google Calendar, and store access tokens in **Amazon S3**.
-This allows for the use of Google Calendar services, such as creating, reading, and managing events.
+Through **AWS Lambda** functions and **API Gateway**, users can authenticate with Google, grant access permissions to their Google Calendar, and store access tokens in your **Amazon S3**.
+This allows for the use of Google Calendar services, such as creating, reading, and managing events from the user's calendar.

 ## Features